 People who use marijuana reported that they have less career and academic success.
 They’re also more likely to drop out of school, lose their jobs, or miss days at work.
 People who smoke weed are also more likely to have accidents or get injured which could affect school and/or work performance.

 4. Relationship Issues

-Relationships are a key component of a healthy life.
-Relationships are important to our happiness, physical health, and mental health.
-Relationships can be romantic in nature, friendships, or familial connections.
+Relationships are a key component of a healthy life and are important to our happiness, physical health, and mental health.
+They can be romantic in nature, friendships, or familial connections.

 Being able to connect fully with another individual is one component of a healthy relationship.
 Marijuana use may make it difficult to connect with others because of its side effects like poor concentration and memory impairment.
 This is especially true if your loved one doesn’t smoke weed.

 If the important people in your life have expressed concern about your marijuana use, then you may want to consider if it’s a problem in your life.
 Especially, if the person asking you to quit your marijuana use is your spouse, someone you live with, or a family member.

 Ask yourself if your marijuana use is worth risking these important connections in your life.
 While it’s understandable that this may cause you to be defensive because of differing opinions and the controversial nature of marijuana use disorder, your loved one may actually have a loving concern.
 They may be genuinely worried about your marijuana usage instead of trying to control you or judging you.

 Try to listen to their concerns in a calm manner.